ssfc59/motion-sensing-study-timer/README.md

-# motion sensing study timer
+# Motion Sensing Pomodoro Timer
 ![timer2](https://user-images.githubusercontent.com/114293506/213210966-9c3a5c37-0bbb-428c-b178-318841d1eebd.jpeg)

 Developed by Francesco Cirillo in the late 1980s (Cirillo, 2022), the Pomodoro technique has become one of the most well known productivity techniques.
 Its structure of: